SverrirValgeirsson/starfield_benchmark_godot/README.md

 So I thought it would be fun to see how it stacks up against Godot4.

-Now, I am no expert so this is a simple implementation and there may be ways of making this faster, but on my machine (Mac Mini 2018 3,2 GHz 6-Core Intel Core i7) DragonRuby is always quite a bit faster.
+Now, I am no expert so this is a simple implementation and there may be ways of making this faster, but on my machine (Mac Mini 2018 3,2 GHz 6-Core Intel Core i7) DragonRuby and Godot seem quite similar in performance for this case.

 Anyway.
 Hope this is of some interest to someone.